EXCEPT IN THE CROSS

 Negatively, Paul was not crucified for us (1 Cor.
 1:13).
 This is of far greater importance than appears on the surface, especially in these last days.
-Positively it may be stated thus: In Paul’s ministry the crucified Christ is the only Center of unity.
+Positively it may be stated thus: In Paul’s ministry, the crucified Christ is the only Center of unity.
 No other one was crucified for us, so He alone is the focus of our affections.
-In Christendom great men, good men, pious men, capable men, have risen and gathered disciples about themselves or their teaching, but they have created conflict and confusion, and destroyed the unity which depends alone on Christ and His crucifixion.
+In Christendom, great men, good men, pious men, and capable men, have risen and gathered disciples about themselves or their teaching, but they have created conflict and confusion and destroyed the unity which depends alone on Christ and His crucifixion.

 It is easy to see why some of them were Paulists.
 He was the one who brought the evangel to them.
 As he reminds them later, he planted.
 Apollos came later, and irrigated (1 Cor.
 3:6).
 There seems to be no record that Cephas ever went there.
 But none of these proclaimed themselves, but Christ.
 That there is a tendency today to be partial to Paul, especially among those who are, in a measure, mature, can easily be understood.
 But it is a very different matter than forming an exclusive party.
 Indeed, Paul personally is not in question, but his teaching, and that should unite all the saints, especially as a part of it is this very passage, which bases all unity on crucifixion, which applies only to Christ Himself (1 Cor.
 1:10-13).